Andrea Leadsom: Economic Secretary to the Treasury (2014–2015)

-On 9 April 2014 Leadsom was appointed Economic Secretary to the Treasury following Maria Miller's resignation from the Cabinet.
-She was also given the additional responsibility of City Minister, an unofficial post which had previously been held concurrently with the position of Financial Secretary to the Treasury.
+On 9 April 2014 Leadsom was appointed Economic Secretary to the Treasury following Maria Miller's resignation.
+She was also given the additional responsibility of City Minister, a post which had previously been held concurrently with the position of Financial Secretary to the Treasury.

 Leadsom was instrumental in introducing the UK Government's first Islamic bonds, the Sukuk.
 This was the first Islamic bond listed outside the Islamic world.
 Leadsom stated "the strong demand for the Sukuk not only delivers good value for money for the taxpayer, but also cements Britain's position as the western hub of Islamic finance and is a part of our long term economic plan to make Britain the undisputed centre of the global financial system."

-According to the Financial Times, her period as City Minister was seen by departmental officials as "a disaster", "the worst minister we ever had. … She found it difficult to understand issues or take decisions.
+According to a 2016 report in the Financial Times, her period as City Minister was described by an anonymous Treasury official as "a disaster".
+Another anonymous official said: "She found it difficult to understand issues or take decisions.
 She was monomaniacal, seeing the EU as the source of every problem.
 She alienated officials by continually complaining about poor drafting."

-Inheritance tax

-In about 1997, she formed the company Bandal with her husband, and bought property in Oxford and Surrey.
-The company was financed by loans from the Jersey arm of Kleinwort Benson, a private bank.
-It was learned in 2014 that Leadsom had transferred her shares to a trust fund for her children.
-A spokesman for Leadsom said: "This is a normal corporate situation and all tax that is due is being paid.
-None of the loans for the properties are based offshore".